 I’m an associate professor in the Department of Communication at the University of Washington, USA.
 I want this position in order to shape both the post-pandemic conference experience as well as support accessibility and inclusivity efforts in the association.

 I’m not new to CAT leadership.
 I served as secretary from 2015-2018 during an ICA website transition and notable bylaws changes.
 In another executive role, I’ve managed CAT social media since 2010, creating and sharing content to thousands of followers, with a perpetual goal of finding the next great kitten animated GIF.
 I’ve long been part of the CAT doctoral consortium, as a participant in 2010; graduating to mentor since 2015; on the organizing committee since 2017; and as co-director from 2019-2022.
-My co-directorship has been during two “pandemic years” into the first post-pandemic conference.
+My co-directorship has been during two (maybe three?) “pandemic years” into the first post-pandemic conference.
 This has been both challenging and rewarding and I hope that some of the doctoral consortium changes will be an example for other ICA entities.

 I also served on the mobile pre-conference organizing committee for many years and helped start the ICA mobile interest group.